exercism/php/concepts/scope-resolution-operator/about.md

 // (new AnotherClass())->getMaximum() => 10
 ```

-Most commonly in object oriented programming `parent` is used to call the call the parent constructor when an object is being instantiated:
+Most commonly in object oriented programming `parent` is used to call the parent constructor when an object is being instantiated:

 ```php
 class ChildClass extends ParentClass